-Since 6 April 2007, landlords of assured shorthold tenancies have been required to protect their tenants’ deposits with a tenancy deposit scheme (TDS) and give prescribed information to the tenant and any other relevant people.
+Since 6 April 2007, landlords of assured shorthold tenancies have been required to protect their tenants’ deposits with a tenancy deposit scheme and give prescribed information to the tenant and any other relevant people.
 A relevant person is someone who paid the deposit to the landlord on behalf of a tenant.

-The aim of the TDS is twofold:
+The aim of tenancy deposit schemes is twofold: